 IIT Hyderabad recently launched a B.Tech course in Artificial Intelligence, starting from the academic year of 2019-20.
 One of the elite technological institutes of our country, IIT Hyderabad became the first Indian college to offer its students a chance to specialize in the fields of AI and Machine Learning.

 Although already a part of the computer engineering curriculum of most engineering colleges, the scope of ML and AI have far outgrown the domain of the computing world.
-Recent developments in both fields, especially ML, has led to a sharp rise in the demand for ML experts across most sectors.
+Recent developments in both fields, especially ML, have led to a sharp rise in the demand for ML experts across most sectors.
 To that end, we have compiled the following list of machine learning interview questions and answers.
 We have incorporated core ML concepts, advanced scenario-based questions, as well as basic interview questions on machine learning for freshers.

 Q1: What do you mean by cross-validation?